 Note: If a groin crease or knee crease incision was performed during your treatment (~2% of patients), your recovery will be a little slower.
 It is still important to walk regularly in the days following the procedure, but you should plan for a few quiet days and take 72 hours off work following the procedure.
 After 2 weeks, you will be able to gradually re-introduced leg exercises, working back up to full exercise capacity by 3 - 4 weeks.

-A follow up ultrasound will be done at 24 - 48 hours after treatment to check the ablated vein and ensure there is no DVT.
+A follow up ultrasound will organised within 7 days following treatment to check the ablated vein and ensure there is no DVT.

 The compression stocking should be worn full-time for the first 48 hours.
 After this, it can be taken down for showering, but otherwise it is ideal to wear full-time for the first week.
 If it is uncomfortable to sleep in, it can be removed at night when in bed.
 After the first week, the stocking can be worn for an additional week during the day for comfort if desired.